lucarin91/SR-seminar/slides.md

 ### a Netflix vulnerability
 A subdomain of Netflix was **compromised** so that an adversary:
 - can serve any content in the context of netflix.com.
-- was able to tamper with authenticated Netflix subscribers and their data.
+- was able to tamper authenticated Netflix subscribers and their data.

 note:
 since Netflix allowed all users cookies to be accessed from any subdomain, an adversary controlling a subdomain was able to tamper with authenticated Netflix subscribers and their data.